ryanklee/think-taink/docs/research_needs.md

    - Design and implement reward-sharing relational networks to promote emergent behaviors in our multi-agent system
    - Create a framework for modeling complex multi-agent systems with emergent collective behaviors within our Experiment aggregate
    - Investigate the application of adaptive bipartite event-triggered control strategies for heterogeneous multi-agent systems in our ExperimentRunner service
+   - Implement adaptive curriculum learning and novel self-play strategies for balancing individual and collective learning in complex environments
+   - Integrate coevolutionary dynamics and LLM-based strategy recommendations for modeling strategic interactions among heterogeneous agents
+   - Develop multi-agent deep reinforcement learning methods for adaptive control strategies in dynamic environments like power systems
+   - Explore the potential of photonic neuromorphic architectures for lifelong learning to maintain performance while acquiring new skills in AI agents
+   - Investigate and implement coordination and machine learning techniques specific to multi-robot systems for balancing individual and collective learning in dynamic scenarios

 6. [x] Integration techniques for large language models in multi-agent systems
    - Purpose: Address Problem Statement 6 (Advanced Natural Language Processing for AI Communication)